 Anxiety

 Anxiety is part of what makes us human.
-We’ve evolved to worry about threats from predators, or running out of food, or even about being excluded by social groups.
+We’ve evolved to worry about threats from predators, running out of food, or even being excluded by social groups.
 All these things would have had serious consequences in primitive times, so we are evolved from those who felt these threats strongly, reacted to them, and survived to pass on their genes.
 These days, feelings of threat tend to be more abstract – whether we are ‘good enough’, worrying that we are letting down our loved ones, or whether we are up to the role at work.
 Our minds, having evolved to deal with different kinds of threat, aren’t always adapted to deal well with these problems.
 Our attempts to get rid of these feelings can often trap us with the negative thoughts even more strongly.

 Choice of approaches